MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/machine-reports.md

 ### Microsoft Defender Antivirus health tab

-The Microsoft Defender Antivirus health tab contains five cards that report on several aspects of Microsoft Defender Antivirus in your organization.
+The Microsoft Defender Antivirus health tab contains eight cards that report on several aspects of Microsoft Defender Antivirus in your organization.
 Two cards, _mode_ and _scan results_, report about Microsoft Defender Antivirus functions.
-The remaining three cards report about Microsoft Defender Antivirus _engine versions_,  _security intelligence versions_, and _platform versions_ reported in your organization.
+The remaining six cards report about your organization's **Microsoft Defender Antivirus**:

+- _engine versions_ and _engine updates_
+- _security intelligence versions_ and _intelligence updates_
+- _platform versions_  and _platform updates_

 #### Card functionality